faucetsdn/faucet/README.rst

 The Faucet configuration file format occasionally changes to add functionality or accomodate changes inside Faucet.
 If the ``version`` field is not specified in ``faucet.yaml``, the current default value is ``1``.

 Version 1 of the Faucet configuration file format does not allow multiple datapaths to be defined.
 The one datapath configured for this Faucet instance is configured using top level values, a sample of which can be found in ``faucet.yaml``.
-Previous (1.0 and older) versions of Faucet do not support the ``version`` field, so most configuration files in this format should not use it, unless using a newer version of Faucet with an older configuration file is required.
+Previous (1.0 and older) versions of Faucet do not support the ``version`` field, so most configuration files in this format should not use it.

+This version of the Faucet configuration file format is deprecated and will be removed shortly, so new installations of Faucet should use the version 2 format, documented below.

 .. code:: yaml

   ---
-  dp_id: 0x000000000001:
+  dp_id: 0x000000000001
   name: "test-switch-1"

   interfaces: